svylabs/stablebase/WHITEPAPER.md

 The redemption and liquidation mechanisms maintain the stability of StableBase (SBD), ensuring its value remains close to 1 USD, while Cash Reserve Ratio helps shrink and expand the supply of stablecoin further aiding in stabilising the peg.

 # Governance
 Governance of StableBase is determined by users' stake in the Reserve Pool.
+The governance actions include:

 1. Addition of new collateral types.
-2. Setting origination fees.
+2. Setting base rate.

-## Dynamic Updation of Origination Fee
+## Dynamic Updation of Base Rate

-The origination fee is initially set to 0% for the first 30 days of the protocol's existence.
-Any user can dynamically change the origination fee and the protocol calculates a stake weighted average of the origination fee set by users(that has stake in reserve pool) and that becomes the effective origination fee when a new Safe is opened.
+The base rate is initially set to 0%.
+Any user can dynamically change the base rate(upto 0.5% at any one time) and the protocol calculates a stake weighted average of the base rate set by stakes in reserve pool and that becomes the effective

+1. Origination fee rate, when a new Safe is opened.
+2. Redemption fee rate, when a Safe is redeemed.
+3. Liquidation fee rate, when a Safe is liquidated.

+### Conditions to change the rate
+1. User should have a stake in reserve pool
+2. User can change the base rate only by upto a maximum of 0.5% at any time, once set - the rate cannot be changed by the user for 3 days.

 # Tokenomics
 As a purely decentralized stablecoin, StableBase (SBD) does not offer any additional tokens apart from the stablecoin itself.